freegeek-pdx/mkuser/README.md

 #### `--login-shell, --user-shell, --shell, -s` < *existing path* >

-> The login shell must be the path to an existing executable file.<br/>
+> The login shell must be the path to an existing executable file, or a valid command name that can be resolved using `which` with default search paths.<br/>
 > If omitted, "/bin/zsh" will be used on macOS 10.15 Catalina and newer and "/bin/bash" will be used on macOS 10.14 Mojave and older.

 <br/>